AnnieTran-IJ/unit-2/Project/README.md

 4. On a table in a student's room, 3 meters from the large window (last 12 hours)

 ## Data Storage
+1. Save data entry from the sensors into a dictionary
+2. Write the dictionary in a csv file
+3. Upload the data from the csv file on the API (insert image here)
+**Fig.5** data being uploaded

 ## Flow Diagrams